Erlang Calculator: Estimate the number of people you need

 The Erlang calculator considers the traffic intensity (the average number of arrivals per unit of time), the average call duration, and the desired service level (usually expressed as the percentage of calls answered within a certain time threshold).

 Based on these inputs, the calculator estimates the number of surfers required to handle the expected workload.
-Example of how you can use an Erlang calculator for call centre staffing

-Input these values and calculate the required number of surfers using an Erlang calculator.
+- Input these values and calculate the required number of surfers using an Erlang calculator.

-In this example, the Erlang calculator might tell you that you need 10 surfers to handle the incoming calls during that hour.
+- In this example, the Erlang calculator might tell you that you need 10 surfers to handle the incoming calls during that hour.
 With 10 surfers available, you can achieve your target service level by answering at least 80% of calls within 20 seconds.

-The elements in Erlang C formula:
+Elements of the Erlang C formula:

 - Pw = probability of a delay when the customer waits to connect with a surfer, P > 0